NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 HPXML Dehumidifier
 ******************

-A single dehumidifier can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Dehumidifier``.
+Each dehumidifier can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Dehumidifier``.

   ==============================================  ==========  ==========  ===========  ========  =======  ========================================
   Element                                         Type        Units       Constraints  Required  Default  Notes